keitaSmith/WeTing/README.md

 A shopping app for small local businesses in Trinidad and Tobago
 ## How to Run the App
 ### Step 1
-Install the expo app from the Google Play store or the Apple App store
+Install the expo app from the Google Play store or the Apple App store Sign into the professionals' expo account
+Username: keitatrinity@gmail.com
+Password: sillyGoose123!
 ![](https://i.imgur.com/51VnF13.png)
 ### Step 2
 Go to [https://expo.io/@khal_keita/WeTing](https://expo.io/@khal_keita/WeTing)